 Firmer US economic data had assisted the US DOLLAR INDEX last summer in finally fully overrunning the mid-upper 97.00 resistance.
-That inspired the push above the April-May 98.37 area trading highs which occurred in early August prior to lapsing back into near-term weakness.
-Next levels were the interim 99.00 area, yet with the more prominent area not until the 99.50-100.00 'big penny' historic congestion at which it failed again on the retest in mid-February (just like last October.)
+That inspired the push above the April-May 98.37 area trading highs early last August prior to lapsing back into near-term weakness.
+Next levels were the interim 99.00 area, yet with the more prominent area not until the 99.50-100.00 'big penny' historic congestion.

 After weakening in the end of February it failed back below 98.37-.00 (also important cluster of weekly MAs in the upper 97.00 area) on its way to also cracking the 96.50-.00 well-established congestion range support held at the end of last year.
 With the previous COVID-19 flight to US safety reversed, it was retesting the longer-term congestion in the 96.00-95.84 area (12-month trading low.)
 Much below that is the interim congestion into the recently tested 95.00 area it held into mid-March, with the more major 94.00-93.70 area below.

-Yet the recent return of more pointed concerns elsewhere has seen it surge back above the 98.37-.00 area, and even above previously tested (February high) 99.50-100.00 and interim 101.30 into the mid-March retest of the more significant 102.00-.25 (late-2016/early-2017) congestion.
-Yet recently it settled back temporarily below 100.00-99.50.
-Even though there was a late-March retest of 98.37-.00, it had been back up retesting 100.00-99.50 and slightly higher levels of late prior to the current nominal weakness.
+Yet the recent return of more pointed concerns elsewhere had seen it surge back above the 98.37-.00 area, and even above previously tested (February high) 99.50-100.00 and interim 101.30 into the mid-March retest of the more significant 102.00-.25 (late-2016/early-2017) congestion.
+Yet it then settled back temporarily below 100.00-99.50.
+Even though there was a late-March retest of 98.37-.00, it had been back up retesting 100.00-99.50 and slightly higher levels of late prior to the current nominal weakness back into the 99.00 interim area.

-Along with the extreme concerns now affecting the BUND on a fiscal basis, European currencies were under pressure again versus the US DOLLAR.
-EUR/USD was also under pressure previous early this year due to its still weak economy, the initial response to the COVID-19 spread there took it to 33-month lows below last October's 1.0878 trading low prior to the subsequent sharp recovery.
+European currencies had been under pressure again versus the US DOLLAR.
+EUR/USD was under pressure previous early this year due to its still weak economy, the initial response to the COVID-19 spread there took it to 33-month lows below last October's 1.0878 trading low prior to the subsequent sharp recovery.

-The EURO was strengthening so much against the temporarily weak US DOLLAR due to previous 'greenback avoidance'.
+The EURO was then strengthening very much against the temporarily weak US DOLLAR due to previous 'greenback avoidance'.
 The US DOLLAR losing its haven bid had seen EUR/USD surge back above 1.0800 and even the more prominent 1.1000 area as well as the heavy 1.1250-00 area.
 That was the next lower support, yet with the greenback surging once again it was readily violated.

-It has now failed back below it as well as the interim 1.1100 area and even the more prominent 1.1000-1.0950 area.
-It is now also back below last October's 1.0878 trading low once again.
-It also weakened below the more prominent historic and recent congestion in the 1.0800 area with a buffer to the weekly chart gap higher from a mid-April 2017 1.0722 weekly Close it weakened below prior to recent recovery to the 1.1000 area and subsequent slide back into 1.0800 area.
+It then failed back below it as well as the interim 1.1100 area and even the more prominent 1.1000-1.0950 area.
+It was also back below last October's 1.0878 trading low once again.
+It also weakened below the more prominent historic and recent congestion in the 1.0800 area with a buffer to the weekly chart gap higher from a mid-April 2017 1.0722 weekly Close it weakened below prior to a recent recovery to the 1.1000 area and subsequent slide back into 1.0800 area prior to the current recovery into the 1.1000 area.